 Most of you understand bucking.
 Lots of horse folks know what it’s like to look up from the ground wondering, “What happened?
+The first step toward finding contentment is awareness.
+Hard landings usually get our attention.

 I walk on the treadmill every day without incident.
 Until last Monday.
 One moment I was upright and the next I lay crumpled on our garage’s cement floor.